Editor’s note: This article on SEL (social emotional learning) was originally published in April 2020 and has been updated a bit as we enter 2021.

 DS: The goal for all children no matter the age is to develop skills of self-awareness, social awareness, decision-making and responsibility, and the ability to establish and maintain healthy relationships

-What are some ways that parents can be incorporating SEL into their child’s day in an intentional way, such as with specific activities students might do in the classroom?
+What are some ways parents can incorporate SEL into their child’s day in an intentional way?

 DS: The best thing families can do to support their child’s social emotional growth is to first take care of themselves during this time.
 Setting aside time for your own self-care allows you to more effectively parent and teach your children these skills.
 One of my favorite activities is having children create check-in charts (a self-awareness building activity from The Institute for Social and Emotional Learning) Children create a feelings scale from 1 to 10 using some sort of visual cue to identify what each number represents (like foods, sports or animals.)
 Children can then use this tool to identify their feeling state each day.
 This could also be a great time to start implementing regular family meetings.
 This can be a time to problem-solve issues, share highs and lows, and plan family activities for the week.

 SI: One of the ways you can bring SEL into [daily routine] is by bringing emotionally focused questions into your everyday conversations.
 [Ask] things like, “How are you feeling” or “How would your brother feel if you did that?”
 Questions like these help show your kids that being aware of their feelings and the feelings of others are important values to you.